Helping directors online for over 23 years.

 Important points to remember:

-CDDA only applies where the company has gone into liquidation; it does not apply in a company voluntary arrangements (CVA).
+CDDA only applies where the company has gone into liquidation; it does not apply in a company voluntary arrangement (CVA).
 So, a CVA doesn’t require any bans or even investigations into directors’ conduct.
 Therefore consider using that rescue mechanism first.

 Directors can become personally liable for the “wilful failure” of their company to operate a PAYE scheme on their remuneration.
 Under s 71 of The Criminal Justice Act 1988 (Confiscation Orders 1996) and s 114 The Social Security and Administration Act 1992 it is possible for the court to confiscate a director’s property as a consequence of such failure.
 The Court can make a disqualification order of between 2 and 15 years for unfit conduct.